srp33/CodeBuddy/README.md

 ### Setting up a course

 Here you will learn how to create a course in CodeBuddy.
-When you first run CodeBuddy, it will show you a screen that allows you to specify settings for a new course.
+When you first run CodeBuddy, it will show a screen that allows you to specify settings for an initial course.
 We hope this page is self explanatory, but below is a short description of these settings.

 * *Title* - The title of the course.
-Make sure the title reflects the contents of the course so that students will be able to recognize it.
-Example: *Demo Course*.
 * *Introduction* - Indicate who developed the course and describe the concepts and skills that are taught in the course.
-* *Visible to students* - An instructor can keep a course hidden from students until they are ready to release it.
+* *Visible to students* - An instructor can keep a course hidden from students until the instructor is ready to release it.
 * *Allow students to download their code for this course?* - Students often wish to download code for the assignments and exercises that they have completed.
-This setting allows them to do that (or not) for the entire course (with some exceptions).
+This setting allows them to do that for the entire course (with some exceptions).
 * *Passcode* - Optionally, you can specify a passcode that students must enter before they can register for the course.
-* *Virtual Assistant configuration* -
-The goal is to automate the process of helping students when they are stuck on programming exercises.
-It uses the Chat Completions endpoint of OpenAI's API (similar to what is used by ChatGPT).
-To enable this feature, you must specify configuration information in YAML format, as shown in this example.
-Then you must indicate whether this feature is enabled in the settings for each assignment.
+* *Virtual Assistant configuration* - CodeBuddy provides support for integration with OpenAI's chat API.
+The goal is to automate the process of helping students when they are "stuck" on programming exercises.
+To enable this feature, you must specify configuration information and subsequently indicate whether this feature is enabled in the settings for each assignment.

+After submitting this information, a course will be created, and you can create assignments and exercises.
+To simplify this process, we have created an example assignment that you can import, rather than specifying the assignment details by hand.
+To import the example assignment, do the following:

+1. Download the example assignment file from [here]().